kevinjosethomas/kevinjosethomas/README.md

 # Hello!
 I'm TrustedMercury 👋
-#### I'm a 13 y/o developer, aspiring tech entrepreneur, student and a lot more!
+#### I'm a 13 y/o developer, student and an aspiring tech entrepreneur.

 ---